List of active Italian Navy ships

 This is a list of active Italian Navy ships.
-The navy maintains approximately 181 ships in service, including minor auxiliary vessels.
+The navy maintains approximately 198 ships in service, including minor auxiliary vessels.
 The fleet has started a process of renewal that will see 50 ships retired by 2025 and replaced by 30 multi-mission ships.
-Ocean going fleet units include: 2 light aircraft carriers, 3 small 8,000-tonne amphibious transport docks, 4 air-defence destroyers, 4 general-purpose frigates, 7 anti-submarine frigates, and 8 attack submarines.
-Patrol and littoral warfare units include 2 light patrol frigate, 10 offshore patrol vessels and two corvettes.
-In support of the fleet there are 10 mine countermeasure vessels, 6 coastal patrol boats/special forces patrol boats and a various auxiliary ships.
-The total displacement of the Italian Navy is approximately 275,000 tonnes.
+Ocean going fleet units include: 2 aircraft carriers, 3 small 8,000-tonne amphibious transport docks, 3 air-defence destroyers, 8 general-purpose frigates, 6 anti-submarine frigates, and 8 attack submarines.
+Patrol and littoral warfare units include 9 offshore patrol vessels.
+In support of the fleet there are 10 mine countermeasure vessels, 6 coastal patrol boats/special forces patrol boats and various auxiliary ships.
+The total displacement of the Italian Navy is approximately 362,500 tonnes.